wcerfgba/jpreston.xyz/notes-on-organization-design.md

 Processes may be triggered on a schedule (e.g. filing taxes), in response to an incoming resource (e.g. onboarding a new member), or on demand (e.g. updating an existing process).

 A well-written process document should explicitly list the required (input), produced (output) and intermediary resources involved, which includes roles and 'human resources', to make the process document easier to scan and connect with other process documents.
 Additionally, process documents should explain the objectives they help to achieve and how they contribute to any metrical objectives, so as to make reporting and performance monitoring easier.
 Finally, process documents should contain the design documentation for those processes, to explain why the process is that way and what alternatives have been considered, in order to assist future process development.
+A Markdown template is included later on demonstrating all of these sections.

 ##### Policies as constraints on or requirements of processes